itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.3.3 Define structure

-​	To begin with, it is advisable to define the geometric region of the device structure and add materials to this region.
+​	To begin with, it is advisable to define the geometric region of the device structure in `geometry` and add materials to this region by `material`.
 The background material, which is usually Air or SiO2, should be added first.
-You can choose the geometry of structure in `type` ,  call materila library added above by `material` .

 ```python
  st = pj.Structure(mesh_type="curve_mesh", mesh_factor=1.4, background_material=mt["mat_sio2"])